FredKSchott/fflip/README.md

 ## Usage

 - `.config(options) -> void`: Configure fflip (see below)
+- `.isFeatureEnabledForUser(featureName, user) -> Promise`: Resolves true/false if featureName is enabled for user
-- `.isFeatureEnabledForUser(featureName, user) -> boolean`: Return true/false if featureName is enabled for user
+- `.isFeatureEnabledForUserSync(featureName, user) -> boolean`: Returns true/false if featureName is enabled for user
-- `.getFeaturesForUser(user) -> Object`: Return object of true/false for all features for user
+- `.getFeaturesForUser(user) -> Object`: Resolves object of true/false for all features for user
+- `.getFeaturesForUserSync(user) -> Object`: Returns object of true/false for all features for user
 - `.reload() -> void`: Force a reload (if loading features dynamically)